-A commitment to improve services and communication with its customers led to a 500 per cent increase in the scale and reach of miLife’s mobile life-insurance product miWay in 2020, showing the strong need for affordable, accessible insurance among Ghana’s emerging consumers amid the pandemic.
+The significant increase in the reach of miWay shows the strong need for affordable, accessible insurance among Ghana’s emerging consumers amid the pandemic.

 Consumers sign up to and pay for miWay insurance through their mobile phone account making it easily accessible, and starting at US62¢ a month, affordable.
 It is principally focused on covering funeral expenses, which can be a debilitating cost for Ghanaians.